Chapter One: Discover Dromaria

 Pieces of Tech

 Adventurers seeking insight into any complex mechanism that they do not fully understand should consult the Alien Technology section in Chapter Nine of the Dungeon Master’s Guide.
 Remember, while technology in Dromaria has become a staple in many areas, its mysteries are not always easily deciphered.
 For a comprehensive overview of these technological marvels, refer to the detailed listings in Chapter Eight: Treasure & Loot.
 Song Stone.
 Fist-sized blue or green gems that project recorded holograms.
 Rare and highly valued, they were created by the goddess Serithell, with most now secured in museums due to their ability to be erased and re-recorded.
 Pathway®.
 Small, handheld devices that serve as elemental power sources.
 They come in variants for air, earth, electricity, fire, or water and are essential for operating public utilities in modern towns.
 Fit-Nit Halo.
 A telepathy-blocking device requiring attunement.
 The halo can block unwanted sendings, messages, and surface thought detection.
 It requires minor surgery for installation.
 Slatetop.
 A mailing system using small wooden boxes with a black slate top.
 Placing an object that weighs less than one pound in the box and writing a word or phrase on the slate, the object will appear in another box featuring the same word or phrase written on it.
 Secured versions are available.
 Sending Seat.
 Designed for privacy, these egg-shaped booths are usually found in public spaces and powered by air Pathways®.
-They allow for long-distance communication through the sending spell for extended periods of time.
+They allow for long-distance communication through the Sending spell for extended periods of time.
 Tension Screen.
 Large water-based public screens that serve as both alert systems and community entertainment are found in town squares and large meeting areas.
 Ashwagon.
 Versatile, multi-wheeled vehicles powered by coal are known for their functional design and interchangeable parts.
 They are less about style and more about utility, adaptable to various needs.
 Burner.
 Two-wheeled, steam-powered vehicles are popular in Bohdan.
 Known for their customizability and maneuverability, they lack the sturdiness of Ashwagons but excel in fuel efficiency and agility.

 Death & Rebirth